 MEETINGS OF THE BOARD OF DIRECTORS

-During the year under review five Board meetings were held details of which aregiven in the Corporate Governance Report annexed to this Report as Annexure E'.
+During the year under review eight Board meetings were held details of which aregiven in the Corporate Governance Report annexed to this Report as Annexure E'.

 VIGIL MECHANISM/WHISTLE BLOWER POLICY

 The details of the evaluation criteria are enumerated in the Nomination Remunerationand Evaluation Policy which can be accessed at:http://www.asianhotelsnorth.com/pdf/NominationRemunerationandEvaluationPolicyeffective01042019.pdf

 DECLARATION BY INDEPENDENT DIRECTORS